inductiva/inductiva/docs/Data Flow.md

 Of course, the receiving VM needs to have enough storage space to execute your simulation.
 Typically, the input data for a simulation is relatively small.
-In the example above, the files required to run the simulation only have XXX Mb.
+In the example above, the files required to run the simulation only have `1.53` MB.
 What may be truly challenging is the size of the output of the simulation, which can easily get to dozens of GB, so VMs need to have large enough storage space installed.

 Now, VM storage space turns out to be pretty expensive, so we allow users to explicitly define the amount of VM storage dedicated to storing the results of the simulation, taking